G1B4/kubernetes/README.md

 ## Helm (https://helm.sh/docs/intro/install/)

-Select the version of Helm you want to install to from (https://github.com/helm/helm/releases) Then, run the following command for master node:
+Select the version of Helm you want to install to from (https://github.com/helm/helm/releases).
+Then, run the following command from master node:

 wget https://get.helm.sh/helm-v3.2.1-linux-amd64.tar.gz
 tar zxf helm-v3.2.1-linux-amd64.tar.gz
 cd linux-amd64
 sudo mv helm /usr/local/bin/helm which helm (to check it was moved properly)
 helm version --short
-helm repo add stable https://kubernetes-charts.storage.googleapis.com/ helm search repo phpmyadmin (to check if repo was added correctly) helm install gabophpadmin stable/phpmyadmin
+helm repo add stable https://kubernetes-charts.storage.googleapis.com/
+helm search repo phpmyadmin (to check if repo was added correctly)
+helm install gabophpadmin stable/phpmyadmin

 To migrate from a previous version of helm to version 3, see the following video https://youtu.be/aAPtT4uaY1o?list=PL34sAs7_26wNBRWM6BDhnonoA5FMERax0